sveltejs/svelte/packages/svelte/messages/client-warnings/warnings.md

 ## legacy_recursive_reactive_block

-> Detected a migrated `$:` reactive block that both accesses and updates the same reactive value.
+> Detected a migrated `$:` reactive block in `%filename%` that both accesses and updates the same reactive value.
 This may cause recursive updates when converted to an `$effect`.

 ## lifecycle_double_unmount